 Monarch Airlines Ltd. said it will order 45 single-aisle aircraft before the end of 2013 as it retires older jets and seeks to transform itself from a charter carrier into a discount operator along the lines of EasyJet Plc.
 (EZJ)

 The planes would be delivered through 2021, Executive Chairman Iain Rawlinson said in an interview.
 While Monarch’s fleet is mainly from Airbus SAS’s A320-series, it will consider buying 737s from Boeing Co.
-(BA) and models from other manufacturers.
+(BA:US) and models from other manufacturers.

 “This is going to be a very important element to making Monarch properly benchmarked with the low-cost carriers,” Rawlinson said today by telephone.
 The airline, which has typically operated a mixture of jets, will seek to streamline the fleet around a single type, he said.